kwakyewatemingamoako1-ui/NETWORKWALKS-B083-WK3-PM3/README.md

 ## 💻 5.
 Module 01 — Windows-Based Password Cracking via John the Ripper

-Here is a clean, professional rephrasing of your text, perfectly formatted for your GitHub README:

----

 John the Ripper (JTR) is a widely trusted tool for testing password strength, while Johnny provides an intuitive graphical user interface (GUI) for it.
 The objective of this module was to extract hashes from three protected practice PDFs, crack their passwords using a dictionary attack, and successfully open the files to verify the results.

 ### 🛠️ Tools Used